 05 of 05

 Drop Ceiling Soffit Lights: Architecturally Unique

-Drop soffit ceilings are rarely found in residences; you need adequate ceiling height to accommodate the dropped portion.
-And if you do find them, they usually house recessed lights.
+Drop soffit ceilings are rarely found in residences; you need an adequate ceiling height to accommodate the dropped portion.
+If you do find them, they usually house recessed lights.

 Yet soffits don't need exposed lights.
 Shown here is a dropped soffit that has hidden lighting as the "meat" within the ceiling "sandwich."